 Egg Drop Soup Recipe

 This simple, yet oh so satisfying, Egg Drop Soup recipe can be made in no time.

 As I write this post, I have boxes needing to be purged that beckon me, or rather, mock me.
 Can you hear them?
 I can.
 They are not nice.

 As you may know, decluttering can be quite overwhelming: The stacks of books and papers and clothes and random things I’m not sure what to do with, the electronic boxes and instructional booklets, the drawer of chargers and tangled cords … all of it.
-I’m just overwhelmed with being overwhelmed.
+Basically, I’m just overwhelmed with being overwhelmed.
 Kristen’s recommendation back then was helpful.
-Even though I’m not Japanese and I don’t believe objects have feelings, I was inspired by the approach to tidying up suggested in the book.
+Even though I don’t believe objects have feelings, the approach to tidying up was inspiring.

 Egg Drop Soup is not only quick and easy, but comforting too.
 And with that mound of clothes growing, I’m thinking I’m going to need a whole lot of comfort.
 I can’t tell you how much I enjoy this simple soup.
 It’s easy to keep the ingredients for this Egg Drop Soup recipe always stocked up to be able to whip it up for a quick lunch or light dinner.